Emergency Dentistry – Northeast Lincoln, NE

 Dental emergencies -- there’s no way to plan for them, and they’re most likely to occur when you’re least expecting it.
-They can be stressful, but it helps to know that you can call the team at Northeast Family Dental for fast attention and quality care.
+They can be stressful, but it helps to know that you can call the team at Williamsburg Dental for fast attention and quality care.
 The next time an urgent situation pops up, don’t wait!
-Call Dr. Long’s office immediately, and know you’ll be out of pain and on the road to recovery very soon.
-We offer same-day appointments to our patients suffering from emergencies, and we can also help you know what to do to manage pain and swelling in the meantime with prompt over-the-phone advice.
+Call our dental office immediately, and know you’ll be out of pain and on the road to recovery very soon.
+We offer same-day appointments for emergency dentistry in Northeast Lincoln, NE, and we can also help you know what to do to manage pain and swelling in the meantime with prompt over-the-phone advice.

 Here we’ve listed a few of the most common dental emergencies to help you identify and seek a solution the next time one occurs to you or a loved one.
 Take note!